-The QAA Subject Benchmark Statement - Business and Management 2015 articulates the knowledge, skills and categories of achievement to be expected of successful honours graduates in the field.
+The QAA Subject Benchmark Statement Finance, 2019 and QAA Subject Benchmark Statement Accounting, 2019 articulates the knowledge, skills and categories of achievement to be expected of successful honours graduates in the field.
 These have been used to craft module learning outcomes and content as well as learning, teaching and assessment strategies of all modules.

-This award is located at Level 6 of the FHEQ.
+This award is located at Level 6 of the OfS sector recognised standards.